Emily Heyward will teach you how to make your brand awesome at TC Early Stage – TechCrunch

 With this session, you’ll know how a modern brand is supposed to look, feel and behave.
 Heyward will also go through a few case studies and outline the best practices to build a solid brand from the early days of your startup to the later stage.

 TC Early Stage is our brand-new, all-virtual event that focuses on helping new founders get exactly the information they need, straight from the experienced founders, executives, investors and lawyers that know it best.
-It’ll run from July 21 to July 22 and will feature over 50 breakout sessions on topics on everything from fundraising, to hiring your first engineers, to the tech stack you build your product on.
+It’ll run from July 21 to July 22 and will feature more than 50 breakout sessions on topics covering everything from fundraising, to hiring your first engineers, to the tech stack you build your product on.

 And because it’s a virtual event, you can stay right where you are and join the show from your home.
 Each of the 50+ breakout sessions is limited to around 100 attendees so that you can ask your questions directly to the experts who have agreed to join the event.
 If you’re an attendee and miss a breakout session, you will be able to view the video on demand for all sessions exclusively.

-You can grab your ticket to TC Early Stage right now and find more details on our event page.
+You can grab your ticket to TC Early Stage right now; find more details on our event page.